Eschatologue/CM_wiki/docs/class/cleric/destruction.md

 As a Magic action, you can use your Channel Divinity to create an aura of destructive energy in a 15-foot radius around you for 1 minute, which ends early if you have the Incapacitated condition, or when you choose to end it early (no action required).
 While this aura is active, the following effects occur:

-***Damage.*** When a creature you choose enters the aura for the first time on its turn or starts its turn there, it takes Radiant damage.
-The amount of damage is determined by rolling a number of d4s equal to your Wisdom modifier (minimum of 1 die).
+***Damage.*** When a creature you choose enters the aura for the first time on its turn or starts its turn there, you can roll a number of d4s equal to your Wisdom modifier (minimum of 1d4) and add the rolls together.
+Tt takes :dmg-radiant: Radiant damage equal to the roll result.
+A creature can only take this damage once per turn.

 ***Gravitational Shift.*** You can use your Bonus Action to manipulate the energies within the aura to push or pull creatures.
 You can choose a number of creatures up to your Wisdom modifier (minimum of one) that are Large or smaller within the aura and either push them up to 5 feet away from you or pull them 5 feet closer to you.
 This movement does not provoke opportunity attacks.
 You can do this a number of time equal to your Wisdom modifier.
 You regain all expended use when you finish a Long Rest.